-ID10001 S2 100% 100% S2 ID10001
+ID10001 S2 100%

 This interdisciplinary module explores interprofessional collaboration with the aim of working together towards a more socially just society.
 It provides an opportunity to explore approaches to collaboration and invites critical engagement with differing professional perspectives and the dilemmas and challenges faced in multi-agency collaborative professional contexts.
-The module offers practical experience of collaboration through peer learning groups and links with an external agency working with children and young people.
+The module offers practical experience of collaboration through peer learning groups and links with an external agency working with children, young people and families.